core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The Constrained Application Protocol (CoAP) {{RFC7252}} is a web transfer protocol specifically designed for constrained devices and networks {{RFC7228}}.

-Group communication for CoAP {{RFC7390}} addresses use cases where deployed devices benefit from a group communication model, for example to reduce latencies and improve performance.
+Group communication for CoAP {{RFC7390}} addresses use cases where deployed devices benefit from a group communication model, for example to reduce latencies, improve performance and reduce bandwidth utilisation.
 Use cases include lighting control, integrated building control, software and firmware updates, parameter and configuration updates, commissioning of constrained networks, and emergency multicast (see {{sec-use-cases}}).
 Furthermore, {{RFC7390}} recognizes the importance to introduce a secure mode for CoAP group communication.
 This specification defines such a mode.

 Object Security for Constrained RESTful Environments (OSCORE){{I-D.ietf-core-object-security}} describes a security protocol based on the exchange of protected CoAP messages.
-OSCORE builds on CBOR Object Signing and Encryption (COSE) {{RFC8152}} and provides end-to-end encryption, integrity, and replay protection between a sending endpoint and a receiving endpoint possibly involving intermediary endpoints.
+OSCORE builds on CBOR Object Signing and Encryption (COSE) {{RFC8152}} and provides end-to-end encryption, integrity, replay protection and binding of response to request between a sending endpoint and a receiving endpoint, also in the presence of intermediary endpoints.
 To this end, a CoAP message is protected by including its payload (if any), certain options, and header fields in a COSE object, which finally replaces the authenticated and encrypted fields in the protected message.

-This document describes group OSCORE, providing end-to-end security of CoAP messages exchanged between members of a group.
+This document defines group OSCORE, providing end-to-end security of CoAP messages exchanged between members of a group, while preserving total independence from the underlying layers.
 In particular, the described approach defines how OSCORE should be used in a group communication setting, so that end-to-end security is assured by using the same security method.
 That is, end-to-end security is assured for (multicast) CoAP requests sent by client endpoints to the group and for related CoAP responses sent as reply by multiple server endpoints.
 Group OSCORE provides source authentication of all CoAP messages exchanged within the group, by means of digital signatures produced through private keys of sender devices and embedded in the protected CoAP messages.

 As in OSCORE, it is still possible to simultaneously rely on DTLS to protect hop-by-hop communication between a sender endpoint and a proxy (and vice versa), and between a proxy and a recipient endpoint (and vice versa).
 Note that, in such a case, DTLS cannot be used to secure messages sent over multicast.